-Maternity leave laws in the United States are like a box of chocolates.
+The maternity leave laws and acts in the United States are like a box of chocolates.

 You never know what you are going to get.
 You never know whether you qualify, what job protections you may have, and what your rights might be.

-There are federal maternity leave laws that apply across the United States, but exclude certain classes of workers.
+There are federal maternity leave acts that apply to people across the United States but exclude certain classes of workers.
 There are state maternity leave laws that apply to employees working only in that specific state.

 - What federal laws apply to maternity leave?